Pakistan journalist shot dead in Kenya, says wife | Law-Order

 - Pakistan

-A senior Pakistan journalist, who was booked on charges of sedition and peddling "anti-state" narrative by the country's security agencies earlier this year, was shot dead in Kenya, his wife said on Monday.
+A senior Pakistani journalist, who was booked on charges of sedition and peddling “anti-state” narrative by the country's security agencies earlier this year, has been shot dead in Kenya, his wife said on Monday.

 Arshad Sharif, 49, a former reporter and TV anchor with ARY TV, and known for his proximity to former prime minister Imran Khan, had relocated to Kenya.